-The Grants Manager (GM) will be a key player in the fundraising and fiscal processes at The Hunt Institute, contributing to grant writing and reporting requirements and aiding in proposal and funder growth.
-The GM should be a strategic thinker with an ability to manage multiple projects with overlapping deadlines.
+The Grants Manager (GM) will be a key player in the fundraising and fiscal processes at The Hunt Institute, overseeing grant writing and reporting requirements and aiding in proposal and funder growth.
+The GM should be a strategic thinker with an ability to manage multiple, detailed projects with overlapping deadlines.

-Reporting to the Director of Finance & Operations, s/he will be responsible for organizing and monitoring The Institute’s grant portfolio, including all phases of the process from prospect research through concept papers, proposals, agreement execution, grant reporting and outcome measurement.
+Reporting to the Director of Finance & Operations, the GM will be responsible for organizing and monitoring The Institute’s grant portfolio, including all phases of the grant process from prospect research through concept papers, proposals, agreement execution, grant reporting and outcome measurement.

 - Manage the life cycle of grants, from initial inquiry through final reporting, ensuring the delivery of timely, consistent products to funders;